Prince Alexander of Georgia: First marriage (after 1790; to Nino, the Circassian; No child)

+Second marriage (in 1820; to Mariam Aghamalyan; Children: Elizabeth and Irakli)

+Abbas Mirza invested in Alexander to ascend him to the Georgian throne and repeatedly raised concerns regarding Alexander's heir.
+Alexander, having no heir to date, did not think it was possible to prolong the case for a long time and decided to fulfill the wish of Abbas Mirza.
+He saw Mariam, Melik Sahak's daughter, and was immediately captivated by her beauty.

-Alexander married Mariam (12 August 1808 – 7 October 1882), a daughter of the Armenian dignitary Sahak Melik-Aghamalyan, in 1825 in Erivan.
-The Iranian governor of the Erivan Khanate, Hossein Khan Sardar, maintained good relations with Sahak and had played an instrumental role in arranging the marriage.
+In 1820, on May 20, Alexander (age 50) married Mariam (12 August 1808 – 7 October 1882), the 12-year-old daughter of the Armenian dignitary Sahak Melik-Aghamalyan, in Etchmiadzin Cathedral, Erivan, Persia.
+The crown was placed on his already graying head.
+Abbas Mirza personally paid all the expenses for the marriage.

+The Iranian governor of the Erivan Khanate, Hossein Khan Sardar, maintained good relations with Sahak and played an instrumental role in arranging the marriage.
 Through her mother, Mariam was a cousin of the prominent Armenian writer Khachatur Abovian.

+At this time, Alexander's main residence was in the Armenian-populated district of Salmas in Azerbaijan, Persia.

+In 1821, on July 13, Alexander's daughter, Princess Elizabeth, was born in Erivan, Persia to Mariam a month prior to her 13th birthday.

+In 1826, on August 18, Alexander's son, Prince Irakli, was born in Erivan, Persia to Mariam a few days after her 18th birthday.

-In 1827 she, together with their son, Irakli, settled in her native Erivan, which was soon conquered by Russia.
-In 1834 the Russian government ordered her to move to Saint Petersburg, where she was known as tsarevna Maria Isaakovna Gruzinskaya (Russian for "of Georgia") and lived on a state-granted pension until her death in 1882.
+In 1827, Mariam together with their son, Irakli, settled in her native Erivan, which was soon conquered by Russia.
+This indicates that Alexander's family had a secondary residence which was in Erivan.
+However, Alexander together with Elizabeth managed to escape from being entrapped in Erivan unlike Mariam and Irakli.

+In 1834, the Russian government ordered her to move to Saint Petersburg, where she was known as tsarevna Maria Isaakovna Gruzinskaya (Russian for "of Georgia") and lived on a state-granted pension until her death in 1882.
 Mariam's remains were moved to Tiflis and interred there, at the northern wall of the Armenian Vank cathedral.
 After the demolition of the cathedral by the Soviet government in 1930, her marble gravestone with a trilingual Russian, Armenian, and Georgian epitaph was moved to the State Museum of the History of Georgia in Tiflis (now Tbilisi).

+Children (Elizabeth and Irakli)

 Alexander's son, Prince Irakli (18 August 1826 – 27 April 1882), pursued an officer's career in the Russian army.
 Irakli's only son of his marriage to Princess Tamar Chavchavadze, Alexander, died at the age of 2 in 1879.
 His daughters, Yelizaveta (1870–1942) and Yekaterina (1872–1917), were married to the princes Mamuka Orbeliani and Ivan Ratiev, respectively.

-Alexander also had an illegitimate daughter, named Yelizaveta (13 July 1811 – 17 September 1836), who was the second wife of Samson-Khan (Samson Yakovlevich Makintsev; 1770–1853), a Russian defector and a high-ranking commander in the Qajar army.
-Samson's son of this marriage, Jibrail-Khan, subsequently served as an aide-de-camp to the shah Naser al-Din.
+Alexander's daughter, Princess Elizabeth (13 July 1821 – 17 September 1836), who was the second wife of Samson-Khan (Samson Yakovlevich Makintsev; 1770–1853), a Russian defector and a high-ranking commander in the Qajar army.
+Samson's son of this marriage, Jibrail-Khan, subsequently served as an aide-de-camp to Naser al-Din Shah Qajar.